WeijuZheng/ticketing/auth/readme.md

 # Auth Service
-This is the auth service of the ticketing app.
-This service handles user signup, signin, and signout. it's responsible for generating and deleting user's json web token, so other services can know if a user is authenticated.
+This is the auth service of the [ticketing app](https://github.com/WeijuZheng/ticketing).
+This service handles user signup, signin, and signout.
+It's responsible for generating and deleting user's json web token, so other services can know if a user is authenticated.
+This service do not need to communicate to other services.

 All the request to this app with path prefix of `/api/users/` will be send to this auth service.